Join the team

 What is iGEM?

-iGEM TU Eindhoven participates in an annual international competition where thousands of students from around the world design and build synthetic biological systems.
+The iGEM competition is an annual international competition hosted by MIT, where thousands of students from around the world design and build synthetic biological systems.
 The competition is a unique opportunity to develop your skills, collaborate with diverse talents, and make a positive impact on society.

 What is synthetic biology?